geerteltink/dockerfiles/datastore/readme.md

 # DataStore

-It's just a datastore container to share the project data between all containers.
-The data is available in `/app`.
+A datastore container to share the project data between all containers.
+Data is available in `/app`.